 Spady Cultural Heritage Museum

-Celebrating its 15th anniversary in 2016, the Spady Cultural Heritage Museum, a non-profit organization located in Delray Beach.
-The Spady Cultural Heritage Museum is dedicated to discovering, collecting and sharing the African-American history and heritage of Palm Beach County.
+The Spady Cultural Heritage Museum, a non-profit organization located in Delray Beach.
+The Spady Cultural Heritage Museum is dedicated to preserving and sharing the black history and heritage of Palm Beach County.
 Located in the former home of the late Solomon D. Spady, the most prominent African American educator and community leader in Delray Beach from 1922 to 1957, the museum opened in July 2001 and is the only Black History Museum & Cultural Center of its kind in Palm Beach County.

 The Spady Campus plays host to rotating exhibits featuring contributions of the African-, Haitian- and Caribbean-American cultures to the artistic landscape of Florida and the U.S., as well as a full schedule of community events, public education programs, and children's activities.